2024 Scholarships - Shelby County | CampusReel

 2024 Shelby County Scholarships

 Shelby County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 14% of Shelby County residents in Alabama over the age of 25 have graduated with a professional degree - 27% have completed high school.
+Despite high costs, 58% of Shelby County residents in Tennessee over the age of 25 have graduated with a professional degree - 16% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Shelby County residents in Alabama will continue to need help paying for college.
-5,076 men and 4,734 women are enrolled in grades 9-12 while 3,677 men 5,463 women are currently undergraduates in college.
+It’s clear that Shelby County residents in Tennessee will continue to need help paying for college.
+28,745 men and 28,696 women are enrolled in grades 9-12 while 18,538 men 27,462 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Shelby County residents and can help pay for school in a variety of ways.
 Shelby County scholarships, whether they are exclusively available to Shelby County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Shelby County residents.

 How much total award money and scholarships are available for Shelby County residents?